mjosaarinen/pqps/README.md

 [IACR ePrint 2019/535](https://eprint.iacr.org/2019/535), but the authors have not released their software so independent measurements are not possible.
-This improved implementation still has a reported latency of several seconds, so even its power consumption can be assumed to be hundreds of times higher than with most other candidates (if not thousands, as with the current, publicly  available implementation).
+This improved implementation still has a reported latency of several seconds, so its power consumption can still be assumed to be hundreds of times higher than with most other candidates (if not thousands as is currently the case for currently available implementations.)

 ### NOTE